-While your temporary tooth cap is in place you should avoid any chewy or sticky foods (like chewing gum or soft sweets) that may pull it off.
+While your temporary toothcap is in place you should avoid any chewy or sticky foods (like chewing gum or soft sweets) that may be able to pull it off.
 Hard foods, like raw carrots and apples, are also best avoided.

 Try to bite and chew mainly on the side of your mouth away from the crown, or only use the crowned tooth to bite very soft foods.

-Finally, when flossing, slide the floss out sideways rather than pulling it up between the teeth.
+Finally, when flossing, slide the floss out sideways rather than pulling it back out between the teeth.
 If you lift it out like normal, it could catch on the side of the crown and dislodge it.

 Permanent dental caps

-Your dentist may well advise you to avoid hard or chewy foods for the first day after your crown is fitted.
+It is advised that you avoid hard or chewy foods for the first day after your crown is fitted.
 This gives the cement enough time to set properly.
-Once you have regained normal feeling in your mouth, carefully test the bite of your crown in all directions.

-In the longer term, teeth with crowns should be cared for in just the same way as regular teeth by brushing twice a day and flossing daily.
+In the long term, teeth with crowns should be cared for in just the same way as regular teeth; by brushing twice a day and flossing daily.
 If you're worried about dental floss catching on the edge of your crown, consider investing in a water flosser instead.

-If your gums start to recede this can cause sensitivity in parts of the tooth not covered by the cap.
+If your gums start to recede this can cause sensitivity or pain in your crowned tooth.
 It's therefore important to minimise the risk of gum disease by having your teeth regularly cleaned by a hygienist.

 If your crown chips or comes off completely, contact your dentist immediately so they can assess the damage.
 Chips can be temporarily filled with composite resin but the only permanent solution is to replace the entire crown.
 It's possible to re-cement a crown that has come off providing there is no damage to it.